lse-ds105/ds105a-project-chadgpt/docs/index.md

     - The closer the cosine similarity score is to 1, the more similar the recipes titles
 - Only retain the pairs where the cosine similarity score is above the threshold that we set (0.75), and these are considered matches
     - If there are multiple matches of different BBC Good Food titles to the same Reddit recipe title, we only keep the match with the highest cosine similarity score
+- This approach yields 555 recipes with matches, a sufficient number for us to conduct further analysis
 - Upon finding a match, we integrate additional details from the BBC Good Food dataset into our existing Reddit dataset
-    - Includes nutritional information and user ratings scraped in Step 1
+    - Includes nutritional information and user ratings scraped in Step 1 (insert sample)

-- This approach yields 555 recipes with matches, a sufficient number for us to conduct further analysis.
+3. We now analyse the ingredients from Reddit posts using ChatGPT 3.5 to get a list of ingredient keywords.

 ### Part 2 📊Analysis
 - Present findings